Assylum-Labs/hermis/docs/DEPLOYMENT.md

 # Mintlify Documentation Deployment Guide

-This guide will help you deploy your Solana Headless SDK documentation to Mintlify with a custom domain.
+This guide will help you deploy your Hermis documentation to Mintlify with a custom domain.

 ## Prerequisites